huggingface/huggingface_hub/docs/hub/adding-a-task.md

 ## What's a task?

-Tasks, or pipeline types, describe the "shape" of each model's API (inputs and outputs) and is used to determine which Inference API and widget we want to display for any given model.
+Tasks, or pipeline types, describe the "shape" of each model's API (inputs and outputs) and are used to determine which Inference API and widget we want to display for any given model.

 ![/docs/assets/hub/tasks.png](/docs/assets/hub/tasks.png)